 The walk: It’s a 5.5-mile walk with quite a few hills so should take anything between 2-3 hours.
 There’s a long steep climb to get onto the Downs and then quite a few shorter climbs along the South Downs Way.
 It’s definitely worth it though, with a great variety of scenery and a cracking pub to head to at the end!

 Getting to the start of the walk:

-Graffham is reached along minor road off the A285 between Chichester and Petworth.
-The turn off is just to the north of the village of Duncton and Graffham is singed from there.
-There is a free parking in the pub car park as well as limited on street parking in the village.
+Graffham is reached along a minor road off the A285 between Chichester and Petworth.
+The turn-off is just to the north of the village of Duncton and Graffham is singed from there.
+There is free parking in the pub car park as well as limited on-street parking in the village.

 Instructions for the walk: